 - Adjust the water level of your clothes washer so it matches your load size.

 - Regularly check your toilet, faucets, and pipes for leaks.
-Indiana American Water offers leak detection kits, which are available by calling the Indiana American Water Customer Service Center at 1.800.678.6301 or by clicking here for a downloadable .pdf version.
+Kentucky American Water offers leak detection kits, which are available by calling the Kentucky American Water Customer Service Center at 1.800.678.6301 or by clicking here for a downloadable .pdf version.
 If you find a leak, have it fixed as soon as possible.